-Ranking the Seahawks’ roster | Positions 60-46: Where will Shaquem Griffin fit into things this season?
+Ranking the Seahawks’ roster | Positions 60-46: Where will Shaquem Griffin fit in this season?

 Why he’s ranked here: Jones showed some real flashes as a rookie in 2017 before a disappointing second season in 2018.
 The team now wants to refine his position and use him primarily as a five-technique (or strongside) defensive end, the same spot where Green and Collier also figure to see the bulk of their snaps.
 Whoever shows the most pass rush may win the job.

-54. Running back/ returner J.D.
+54. Running back/returner J.D.
 McKissic

 Potential role in 2019: Return specialist, backup running back/receiver.